Graduation-project-in-Bsamch-19/Movie-Rating-Project/README.md

 # Movie-Rating-Project
-The site is designed for ratings and recommendations for movies and series.
+The site is designed for ratings and recommendations for movies and series avi
-Ariel